Toward hybrid quantum simulations with qubits and qumodes on trapped-ion platforms: Toward hybrid quantum simulations

 For the classical simulation described in the next section, the infinite-dimensional Hilbert space of the qumodes needs to be truncated.
 The Fock space truncation of the qumodes at level $\Lambda$ leads to the fact that the raising operator annihilates the state with the highest Fock space occupation number $\hat a^\dagger\ket{\Lambda}=0$.
 As a result, the commutation relation between the raising and lowering operators is modified as

-where $i,j$ index the entries of the associated matrix in the Fock basis.
 The commutation relation of the quadrature operators is modified analogously.
 However, the total number operator still commutes with the Hamiltonian, see Eq.~(\ref{eq:Nconserved}), despite the finite truncation of the Hilbert space.
 This ensures that the total number of excitations is a good quantum number in our numerical simulations.
 A numerical improvement could be achieved by normal ordering the raising and lower operators.
 That is, every term $\hat a\hat a^\dagger$ is replaced with $\hat a^\dagger\hat a+1$.
 In this case, the commutation relation between the quadrature operators is retained and the effect of the finite truncation of the qumode Hilbert space is reduced~\cite{Stavenger:2022wzz}.